mewfree/damien-personal-blog/content/posts/brief-introduction-to-adwords-scripts.md

 }
 ```

-We must write code inside the `javascript›main()` function for it to run.
+We must write code inside the `main()` function for it to run.
 It is customary to try a new programming language/interface by writing a ["Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) that simply prints `Hello, World!`.
-In a normal JavaScript application, this would be `javascript›console.log("Hello, World!");` but because Google Ads scripts is a bit different from JavaScript, our program becomes `javascript›Logger.log("Hello, World!");`.
+In a normal JavaScript application, this would be `console.log("Hello, World!");` but because Google Ads scripts is a bit different from JavaScript, our program becomes `Logger.log("Hello, World!");`.
 Please note that single quotes (`'`)  can be used instead of double quotes (`"`), it is just a matter of personal preferences.
 I will use single quotes for the rest of the tutorial because this is what I prefer.

 Here is what you should have now:
 ```javascript